 But the reality is far more complicated.
 Do you have kids?
 Can they sit quietly doing puzzles for hours on end?
 Does the giant flat-screen TV a few feet to your left pose an irresistible threat to your productivity?
 Does that awesome snack selection pose an irresistible threat to your body mass index?

 Every job has a uniform.
 Doctors have their white coats; business executives have their power suits; and freelance writers have their sweatpants (only sort of kidding).
-Uniforms serve two purposes: (1) they communicate to the outside world a person's position, stature and function, and (2) they reinforce those same messages to the person wearing the uniform.
+Uniforms serve two purposes: First, they communicate to the outside world a person's position, stature and function.
+And second, they reinforce those same messages to the person wearing the uniform.
 When a doctor puts on her whites, she puts on the mantle of the knowledgeable and capable healer.
 Without it, she's just some lady gagging you with a Popsicle stick.

 When you work from home, resist the urge to remain in your pajamas.
 True, no one but the UPS guy is likely to see you in your polar bear-themed sleepwear, but it's hard to take yourself seriously as a worker when you look unemployed.
 Dressing in your normal work uniform — even if that uniform is a T-shirt and jeans — reinforces the idea that you are actually working.
 If wearing a tie or pencil skirt really gets your juices flowing, go for it.
 Just don't expect the cat to be impressed.

 Many of us are more productive when we are working within a prescribed framework.
 That's why it's so important to set and keep a schedule when working from home.
-If your job requires a lot of interaction with the folks back at the office, you should try your best to align your schedule with the normal nine-to-five.
-If your work is largely independent, you have the freedom to work earlier or later than the regular work day, or split your day into several shifts.
+If your job requires a lot of interaction with colleagues in a time zone, you should try your best to align your schedule with their normal business hours.
+If your work is largely independent, you have the freedom to work earlier or later than the regular workday, or split your day into several shifts.

 Print out the weekly schedule and tape it to your office door.
 By Tuesday, your toddler will have ripped it down and drawn a 20-legged elephant on it, but a schedule's a schedule.
 Stick to it.